prodo-dev/prodo/packages/devtools-core/README.md

 Currently, you can use these devtools as a wrapper component around your Prodo application.

-Soon we will add an option to run the developer tools as a standalone application.
-We are also planning to add a browser extension shortly.

 ### Wrapper Component

 All you have to do is install the plugin as described above.